Motion-DVAE: Unsupervised learning for fast human motion denoising: Experimental results

 \section{Experimental results}

-This section evaluates the proposed unsupervised learned denoising framework with Motion-DVAE for human motion data denoising and motion estimation from RGB videos.
+This section evaluates the proposed unsupervised learned denoising framework with Motion-DVAE for human motion data denoising.
+Experiments on RGB videos and an ablation study are available as supplementary material (see \cref{sec:additional_exp}).
 We evaluate the proposed method for each experiment and compare it to the state-of-the-art in terms of accuracy and speed.
 All tests have been run on a single Nvidia GeForce GTX 1070.